The IoT interview (pt3): “We do what we can, and partner on the rest,” says AT&T

 AT&T has used the line before: it is a ‘master systems integrator’, it says.
 There is a job to create order from the breathless chaos of the IoT space, and AT&T is best placed to clear the path for enterprises, it says.

 “It is a complex set of things that have to be pulled together to make IoT work,” comments Chris Penrose, president of the carrier’s IoT solutions business.
-It is a heady mix; cellular connectivity, AT&T’s stock-in-trade is complementary ingredient in a strange brew.
+It is a heady mix; cellular connectivity, AT&T’s stock-in-trade, is a complementary ingredient in a strange brew.

 “Most of the IoT today is not connected to the cellular networks, but over other short range technologies.
 So we have to be transport and connectivity agnostic – to put the right solution on the right network for the right application,” he says, describing a range of techniques, from short-range protocols for close-by end-points to satellite communications for far-off sailors.